Largest graduate-entry course

 "My CBL group are amazing and every week we work through a new case together.
 I feel like I learn so much, as we direct our own learning and have time and space to ask questions and make mistakes in a safe, supportive environment." - Amy

-Peer support is an important aspect of life at Warwick Medical School.
+As well as having a dedicated personal tutor, our students benefit from a strong peer support network.
 We run a buddy scheme, and students in higher years get involved in teaching those in lower years.
-In addition, there are a wide range of societies and sports clubs available for students to socialise outside of the course.
+There's a wide range of societies and sports clubs available for students to socialise in their free time.

 "There's always something going on for you to get involved in!
 I've been involved in teaching for the lower years, such as the Peer Support scheme and putting on a weekly seminar on any difficult topics that tend to come up." - Naomi